NHL informs union it won't terminate labor deal

 If the players opt to reopen the CBA, it would set the clock ticking toward a potential third work stoppage in the sport since 2004.
 If the players choose not to terminate the agreement, it remains in effect until 2022.
 The next Winter Olympics are in Beijing earlier that year.

-Commissioner Gary Bettman said the decision was based on the current financial state of the game, and he believes it is "essential to continue building upon the momentum" while calling it important to have a "sustained period of labor peace."
+"Based on the current state of the game and the business of the game, the NHL believes it is essential to continue building upon the momentum we have created with our players," NHL Commissioner Gary Bettman said in a statement issued by the league.
+"It is our hope that a continued sustained period of labor peace will enable us to further grow the game and benefit all constituent groups."

-The players, however, have concerns, notably regarding escrow, Olympic participation and the split of hockey-related revenue.
+The players, however, have concerns, notably regarding the escrow issue, Olympic participation and the split of hockey-related revenue.
 The NHL and NHLPA are in agreement on wanting more international competition and are in talks about holding another World Cup of Hockey as early as February 2021.

-The union's executive board is scheduled to meet in Chicago on Wednesday.
+The NHLPA executive board is scheduled to meet in Chicago on Wednesday.
 The league and union have been meeting through the summer and those discussions are scheduled to continue.

+Escrow is a major concern for the players, according to a majority of union representatives surveyed by The Associated Press and Canadian Press last spring.

+The current CBA has owners and players dividing hockey-related revenue 50/50, and if player salaries exceed that split a certain percentage is withheld in escrow to make it even.
+Players have complained, saying some have lost upward of 10% of their pay to escrow over the past seven seasons.

 More AP NHL: https://apnews.com/tag/NHL and https://twitter.com/AP_Sports